chakravarthi589/Event-based-Vision_Resources/README.md

 #### 2023
 - Event-Diffusion: Event-Based Image Reconstruction and Restoration with Diffusion Models <a href="https://dl.acm.org/doi/pdf/10.1145/3581783.3612462" target="_blank">[Paper] </a>
 - V2CE: Video to Continuous Events Simulator <a href="https://arxiv.org/pdf/2309.08891" target="_blank">[Paper] </a>
+- E-nerf: Neural radiance fields from a moving event camera

 #### 2022
 - Fast classification and action recognition with event-based imaging